Bowsher v. Synar

 Bowsher v.
 Synar, 478 U.S. 714 (1986), was a United States Supreme Court case that struck down the Gramm–Rudman–Hollings Act as an unconstitutional usurpation of executive power by Congress because the law empowered Congress to terminate the United States Comptroller General for certain specified reasons, including "inefficiency, 'neglect of duty,' or 'malfeasance.'"
-The named defendant in the original case was Comptroller General Charles Arthur Bowsher and the constitutional challenge was brought forth by Oklahoma Congressman Mike Synar.
+The named defendant in the original case was Comptroller General Charles Arthur Bowsher and the constitutional challenge was brought forth by Oklahoma congressman Mike Synar.

 Background

 Under the Gramm–Rudman–Hollings Act, allowable deficit levels were calculated in consideration of the eventual elimination of the federal deficit.
 If the budget exceeded the allowable deficit, across-the-board cuts were required.
 Directors of the Office of Management and Budget (OMB) and the Congressional Budget Office (CBO) were required to report to the Comptroller General regarding their recommendations for how much must be cut.
-The Comptroller General then evaluated these reports, made his own conclusion, and reported his conclusions to the President, who was required to issue a "sequestration" order effecting the reductions recommended by the Comptroller General ,unless Congress made the cuts in other ways within a specified amount of time.
+The Comptroller General then evaluated these reports, made his own conclusion, and reported his conclusions to the President, who was required to issue a "sequestration" order effecting the reductions recommended by the Comptroller General unless Congress made the cuts in other ways within a specified amount of time.

-The Comptroller General was to be appointed by the president with the advice and consent of the Senate, and could only be removed by impeachment or a joint resolution of Congress.
-The district court ruled that this violated the separation of powers principle, and the court's precedent in Humphrey's Executor v.
+The Comptroller General was to be appointed by the President with the advice and consent of the Senate, and could only be removed by impeachment or a joint resolution of Congress.
+The district court ruled that this arrangement violated the separation of powers principle by creating a "here-and-now subservience" of the Comptroller General to Congress and could not be reconciled with the Supreme Court precedent in Humphrey's Executor v.
 United States, which had reaffirmed the core holding of Myers v.
 United States that the President alone had the power of removal over purely executive officers.